Dear Colleagues and Friends,

 On a more social note, our 2024 Golf event is slated for May 22nd at the Rock Hill Country Club in Manorville.
 This event, renowned for fostering networking, reconnecting with old acquaintances, and providing a break from the aviation routine, promises an enjoyable experience for all attendees.
 Additionally, our I.A. renewal training will take place on March 12th at Executive Fliteways in Ronkonkoma, offering in-person training.
 A welcomed change from our computer-based training that is so common now.

 For those interested in actively contributing to LIBAA, we invite you to become committee members, engaging in areas such as government affairs, career development, industry news, and more.
 This involvement offers a fantastic opportunity for networking, skill expansion, and leveraging your expertise to advance local aviation causes.
 If you are ready to give back to our industry, please reach out to any board member expressing your interest.

 A special thank you to Doris.
 Her exceptional skills in organizing golf, Christmas, and networking events make her irreplaceable.
 Her unique touch, genuine warmth and concern for people has truly enriched all our endeavors.
 We are all sincerely grateful for her dedication.

-From all of us at LIBAA, we wish you, your family and friends good health, happiness, and prosperity in 2023 and years to come.
+In closing, on behalf of all of us at LIBAA, we extend our heartfelt wishes for good health, happiness, and prosperity to you, your families, and friends throughout 2024 and the years to come.